Gouvernathor/parliamentarch/README.rst

 This is the main function.
 Other than self-explanatory parameters similar to the functions above:

-- `min_nrows`: The minimum number of rows to use.
+- ``min_nrows``: The minimum number of rows to use.
 Only taken into account if the required number of rows to hold the given number of seats is less than that.
 Defaults to 0, which means using the minimum number of rows possible.
-- `seat_radius_factor`: The ratio of the seats radius over the row thickness.
+- ``seat_radius_factor``: The ratio of the seats radius over the row thickness.
-  Defaults to 1, which makes the seats touch their lateral neighbors.
+  Defaults to 1, which makes seats touch their neighbors.

 The function returns a dict-like object representing the ensemble of seats.
 The keys are ``(x, y)``, the cartesian coordinates of the center of the seat.
 The coordinates start from the bottom-left corner of the rectangle, with the x axis pointing right and the y axis pointing up.
-The radius of the outermost circle (or of the outermost row) is 1, so x goes from 0 to 2 and y goes from 0 to 1.
+The radius of the outermost circle (equal to the height and half the width of the rectangle) is 1, so x goes from 0 to 2 and y goes from 0 to 1.

 The values of each entry is the angle of the seats, in radians, calculated from the left-outermost point of the annulus arc, to the center of the arcs, to the